ManuelHMR/puppeteer-web-scraping/README.md

 3) Run "npm run dev" at the backend folder to start the API in development mode</br>

 <h2>Endpoint</h2>
 - GET http://localhost:4000/search/:string : Replace :string with the desired search term.
-Note that the search term is case sensitive, so use "Lenovo" instead of "lenovo", for example.</br>
+Note that the search term is case sensitive, so use "Lenovo" instead of "lenovo", for example.
+It works for any term inside the product title, so you search for products and brands.</br>
 - Example: GET http://localhost:4000/search/Lenovo
 <h2>Response</h2>
 The API will return a JSON with the scraped data as a result.
 The JSON structure will contain product details such as:</br>